-The final Proms Matinee last Saturday week featured one of the more substantial & aspirational of this season’s new works.
-Simon Bainbridge has turned for inspiration to one of art’s most well-known & -loved works, Hieronymus Bosch‘s The Garden of Earthly Delights (image), seeking to bring it alive as a chamber cantata.
-Composed for countertenor & mezzo-soprano soli with a modestly sized ensemble & additional chorus, it was given its first performance by the Birmingham Contemporary Music Group, conducted by Nicholas Collon.
+The final Proms Matinee last Saturday week featured one of the more substantial and aspirational of this season’s new works.
+Simon Bainbridge has turned for inspiration to one of art’s most well-known and -loved works, Hieronymus Bosch‘s The Garden of Earthly Delights (image), seeking to bring it alive as a chamber cantata.
+Composed for countertenor and mezzo-soprano soli with a modestly sized ensemble and additional chorus, it was given its first performance by the Birmingham Contemporary Music Group conducted by Nicholas Collon.

 Perhaps it should have been obvious considering the extremely lengthy opening narration (lasting almost seven minutes, no less), but the piece is seriously preoccupied with words.
 But not straight away; cast in four panels, the first—corresponding to the Creation of the World—has little vocal involvement but packs arguably the greatest impact.
-Its simple opening, where a high ringing versus a low rumbling swells into a hypnotic drone, is genuinely mesmerising, the soloists kept tight atop what soon becomes an intricate, delicate web of resonance, patient & pensive.
-But the second & third panels—depicting, respectively, the Garden of Eden & the central Garden of Earthly Delights—are entirely dominated by the voices.
+Its simple opening, where a high ringing versus a low rumbling swells into a hypnotic drone, is genuinely mesmerising, the soloists kept tight atop what soon becomes an intricate, delicate web of resonance, patient and pensive.
+But the second and third panels—depicting, respectively, the Garden of Eden and the central Garden of Earthly Delights—are entirely dominated by the voices.
 Words after words after words, seemingly hundreds of them, mostly infuriatingly inaudible, although the occasional glimpses of clarity proved decidedly unedifying.
-It results in an ambiguity of focus in which the singers & ensemble effectively cancel each other out, unfortunately rendering much of Bainbridge’s thorough-going material instantly forgettable.
-There are some nice moments, such as the bass oboe solo, with lovely velvety chords beneath, & the flashes of quasi-mediæval dance-like tunes that periodically erupt through the textures.
-But they’re ephemeral exceptions in what otherwise feels like a frustratingly long & obtuse portion of the piece.
+It results in an ambiguity of focus in which the singers and ensemble effectively cancel each other out, unfortunately rendering much of Bainbridge’s thorough-going material instantly forgettable.
+There are some nice moments, such as the bass oboe solo, with lovely velvety chords beneath, and the flashes of quasi-mediæval dance-like tunes that periodically erupt through the textures.
+But they’re ephemeral exceptions in what otherwise feels like a frustratingly long and obtuse portion of the piece.
 Only when the final panel arrives does the music regain some certainty; corresponding to Hell, Bainbridge teases out a genuinely eloquent song from the mezzo, preceded by a wonderfully weird, blank chorale from the chorus, which gradually fizzles out.
-The conclusion is as simple as the start & is no less effective, the high & low rings & rumbles returning to surround the closing words, intoned rather than sung.
+The conclusion is as simple as the start and is no less effective, the high and low rings and rumbles returning to surround the closing words, intoned rather than sung.

 If Bainbridge’s re-thinking of The Garden of Earthly Delights demonstrates that less is more, that can only suggest there’s something rather fundamentally wrong here.
-Bosch’s painting is a tour de force of vivid, surreal symbolism, packed with theological weight & teeming with the most bewildering array of beatific, ghastly & downright inscrutable images.
-Bainbridge’s music is nothing of the kind, & surely this is in no small part due to its dependence on words as the chief vehicle of its expressive language.
-When all is (literally) said & done, despite some really delicious moments, the experience of Bainbridge’s The Garden of Earthly Delights feels both emotionally & morally empty, a mere divertissement compared to Bosch’s heavyweight allegorical odyssey.
+Bosch’s painting is a tour de force of vivid, surreal symbolism, packed with theological weight and teeming with the most bewildering array of beatific, ghastly and downright inscrutable images.
+Bainbridge’s music is nothing of the kind, and surely this is in no small part due to its dependence on words as the chief vehicle of its expressive language.
+When all is (literally) said and done, despite some really delicious moments, the experience of Bainbridge’s The Garden of Earthly Delights feels both emotionally and morally empty, a mere divertissement compared to Bosch’s heavyweight allegorical odyssey.

 Simon Bainbridge - The Garden of Earthly Delights